-The wall assembly will contain a continuous 6″ layer of Roxul ComfortBoard IS on the exterior side of the sheathing in a manner free from thermal interruptions to all but eliminate thermal bridging through the wall assembly.
-The predominately 2×4 stud bay structure will also be in-filled with Roxul ComfortBatt to top-up the assembly to a total effective R40.
+The wall assembly will contain a continuous 6″ layer of ROCKWOOL COMFORTBOARD™ 80 on the exterior side of the sheathing, in a manner free from thermal interruptions to all but eliminate thermal bridging through the wall assembly.
+The predominately 2×4 stud bay structure will also be in-filled with ROCKWOOL COMFORTBATT® to top-up the assembly to a total effective R40.

-This build will utilize a AB/WRB consisting of Tyvek sheathing paper in the field of the wall with all penetrations detailed using the Prosoco three (3) part RGuard air barrier system.
-This combination provides the strengths of sheathing membrane, including its high permeance, low cost and ease of application, combined with RGuard’s hurricane proof water and air detailing system.
+This build will utilize an AB/WRB consisting of a self adhered membrane DELTA Vent SA in the field of the wall with all penetrations detailed using a combination of Soprema Soprasolin Foil Face membrane and Prosoco’s RGuard air barrier system.
+This combination provides the strengths of the sheathing membrane, including its high permeance, low cost and ease of application, combined with RGuard’s hurricane-proof water and air detailing system.

 SENWiEco tested the RGuard system up to – 4500 Pa in a mock-up wall assembly including a Cascadia window, parapet wall, electrical and water penetration, and a vent termination.
 The system was easy to apply and performed flawlessly.